Kayne Anderson Midstream/Energy Fund Provides an Update on its Balance Sheet

-The Fund has continued to take steps to increase its cash position.
-As of March 20, 2020, the Fund had $135 million of cash on its balance sheet, including cash it will receive Tuesday for securities it has recently sold.
+As of March 27, 2020, the Fund had $146 million of cash on its balance sheet, including cash it will receive by Tuesday for securities it has recently sold.
 The Fund plans to prudently use its cash balance to reduce leverage levels over the next month in a way that minimizes prepayment penalties and maximizes shareholder value.

 Currently, the Fund has $157 million of unsecured senior notes and $75 million of mandatory redeemable preferred shares outstanding.
 It is the Fund’s intention to comply with all applicable 1940 Act leverage tests as well as the covenants on its debt agreements and the terms of its preferred stock.